Identifying the Root Causes to the Delays and Exceptions in Your Processes

 - Do other people/departments realize they ARE that next part of the process?
 That their input is needed?

-- How long will the delay/exception sit unresolved before a different action or escalation will take place?
+- How long will the delay/exception sit unresolved before a different action or escalation takes place?
 What exactly will that different action be?

 - Do people need to be part of this step of the process at all?
 Is this the opportunity to automate things now?